qrvey/qrvey-react/README.md

 ## Using End User

 The final step is the setup of a valid configuration object.
-For more details about Qrvey configurations object, read [official docs](https://partners.qrvey.com/documentation/).
+For more details about **qrvey-end-user** configuration object, read [official docs](https://partners.qrvey.com/documentation/).

     // app.js